 - Beat the egg with water to make an egg wash

 - 10 minutes before the end of second proofing, preheat oven to 350 F (180 C).
 This is for conventional oven with bottom heat only.
-If you use convection oven, you may want to lower temperature by 20 degrees.
-If you use a really dark color loaf pan or Bundt pan (close to black), you may want to start checking on the bread 10 minutes before the recommended baking time
+If you use convection oven, you may want to lower temperature by 20 F/15 C

-- Remove from the oven and let the bread cools down in the pan on a cooling rack for about 15 minutes and then remove from the pan and let it cools down completely on a cooling rack
+- Remove from the oven and let the bread cool down in the pan on a cooling rack for about 15 minutes and then remove from the pan and let it cool down completely on a cooling rack

 Serve the next day: